ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 ## 27. EmbedImagesInHtmlAdditionalSignaturePath
-Some feature as 'EmbedImagesInHtml' parameter, but only valid for the path defined in AdditionalSignaturePath when not in simulation mode.
+Same feature as '[EmbedImagesInHtml](/parameters#26-embedimagesinhtml)' parameter, but only valid for the path defined in AdditionalSignaturePath when not in simulation mode.

 Allowed values: 1, 'true', '$true', 'yes', 0, 'false', '$false', 'no'